In this article

 ✅ No per-cover feesSmaller diner network than OpenTable

-✅ Advanced table management and booking featuresHigher cost compared to resOS
+✅ Advanced table management and booking featuresHigher cost compared to Resos

-✅ Strong marketing tools and POS integrations
+✅ Strong marketing tools and broad integrations via Zapier

 Many users appreciate its comprehensive features and customization options, which help restaurants manage bookings effectively.